UCLA–USC rivalry: Rose Bowl

 Until the Rose Bowl Game became part of the Bowl Championship Series (BCS) and later the College Football Playoff (CFP), a berth in the Rose Bowl to face the Big Ten Conference champion was the ultimate goal that was awarded to the then-Pacific-10 conference champion.
 Through the 2016 season, USC has appeared in the Rose Bowl 34 times and UCLA has appeared 12 times.
 During the BCS era (1998–2013), the Rose Bowl was the destination for the first-place Big Ten and Pac-12 teams, should either fail to qualify for the BCS championship game.
 Since the establishment of the CFP in 2014, the Rose Bowl is one of six bowls that rotates as host of a CFP semifinal game; in years in which the Rose Bowl does not host a CFP semifinal, the Rose Bowl Game is assured of hosting the first-place teams from the two conferences should they fail to be selected for the CFP semifinals.

 UCLA was the first Pac-10 team to appear in a BCS bowl, the 1999 Rose Bowl, their last conference championship year.
 USC has appeared in six BCS bowl games, winning the BCS championship in 2005.
-With the Rose Bowl stadium being the home field for UCLA, the UCLA–USC rivalry football game has been played there to a sellout crowd during even numbered years since 1982.
+With the Rose Bowl stadium being the home field for UCLA, the UCLA–USC rivalry football game has been played there during even numbered years since 1982.

 Before the Pac-10 expanded in 2011 and became the Pac-12, the Rose Bowl and conference championship were on the line for both teams 20 times and at least one team 37 times.
 Following expansion and the division of the conference into two football divisions, with UCLA and USC both in the South Division, the division title and a berth in the Pac-12 Championship Game have been on the line for at least one team twice.
 Both teams have either won the championship or spoiled it for the other at one time or another.

 Football series record

-As of the end of the 2023 college football season, USC leads 50–33–7 (record minus 2 USC wins vacated due to NCAA penalty for violation of NCAA rules).
+As of the end of the 2023 college football season, USC leads 51–34–7 (record excludes two vacated USC wins due to NCAA penalty for violation of NCAA rules).
 There has been one overtime game in the series in 1996.
 Many of the games of this rivalry have ultimately determined the Pac-10 Rose Bowl representative and often a chance for USC to play for the national championship.
 USC was forced to vacate both its wins from the 2004 and 2005 seasons due to NCAA violations.